How to write the perfect CDR Report For Engineers Australia

 Mapping competencies to the correct paragraphs in the Career Episodes

-1. Enumerate Competency Elements: Start by listing the competency elements required by Engineers Australia for your specific occupational category.
-This ensures that all necessary competencies are addressed within your Career Episodes.
+• Start by listing the competency elements required by Engineers Australia for your specific occupational category.

-2. Identify Relevant Paragraphs: For each competency element, identify the paragraphs in your Career Episodes where you have demonstrated these competencies.
-This involves a thorough review of your narratives to pinpoint the exact locations of evidence.
+• For each competency element, identify the paragraphs in your Career Episodes where you have demonstrated these competencies.

-3. Use Precise Paragraph Numbering: Each paragraph in your Career Episodes should be numbered systematically (e.g., CE1.1, CE1.2 for Career Episode 1, and so on).
-When mapping competencies, refer to these numbers directly in your Summary Statement to guide assessors clearly and accurately.
+• Number each paragraph in your Career Episodes in a systematic manner, such as CE1.1, CE1.2 for Career Episode 1, and so forth.
+When mapping competencies, refer to these numbers in your Summary Statement to guide assessors.

-5. Ensure Comprehensive Coverage: Every competency element outlined by Engineers Australia must be accounted for in your mapping.
+• You must account for every competency element outlined by Engineers Australia in your mapping.
 Overlooking even a single element can jeopardize the validity of your entire CDR.

-6. Review for Accuracy and Completeness: After drafting your Summary Statement, review it meticulously to ensure that all competencies are correctly mapped and that the descriptions accurately reflect the content of your Career Episodes.
+• After drafting your Summary Statement, review it carefully.
+Ensure all competencies are mapped correctly.
+Make sure the descriptions reflect your Career Episodes.

 Types of CPD Activities